MoniqueKvistholm/MoniqueKvistholm.github.io/_projects/7_project.md

 ---
 layout: default2
 title: Feasibility of Multiparametric PET/MRI as a One-Stop Shop for RT Planning for Patients with HNC
-description: Project by Jens Birk Andersen
+description: Project by Anders Olin
 img: assets/img/P7.jpg
 importance: 1
 category: 2024